jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 15. Click Finish.
 16. Reboot your PC.

-### Step 6 - Run the DNS Benchmark Application with Low Latency and Background Traffic
+### Step 6 - Run the DNS Benchmark Application With Low Latency and Background Traffic
 1. Double-click the Traffic Generator tool to launch it (iperf3-gui-windows-x86_64-10102023-v2.exe).
 2. Click the Play button to start the background traffic.
 3. Launch the DNSBench.exe application